 Combining an icon and a modicum of text is usually enough to imply that this element was designed to be clicked.
-Nonetheless, adding digital graphic effects, such as drop shadows, bevels (inner shadows), gradients, etc. are welcomed solutions too.
+Nonetheless, adding digital graphic effects, such as drop shadows, bevels (inner shadows), box shadows, gradients, etc. are welcomed solutions too.

 Beyond making the buttons stand out, these effects are used to make the button appear more realistic.
 A design trend that was popularised by Apple years ago.
 For most designers this trend is known as Skeuomorphism.